s-cabrera/Code_Quiz/README.md

 ## Description

 This application is a timed coding quiz with multiple-choice questions.
 It keeps score of the correct answers and penalizes incorrect answers.
-At the end of the quiz, a user can add their initials and score to the highscores board.
+At the end of the quiz, a user can add their initials and score to the Highscores board.
 They have the option of taking the quiz again.
+It uses `localStorage` to store and retrieve data for the Highscores board.

 ## Technologies Used
 * HTML